Creating an SSH server

 Configure Authentication

-Let’s add some code to allow a user to log in.
+Let's add some code to allow a user to login.

 server.addAuthenticator(new InMemoryPasswordAuthenticator()